Greatest Literature banner

 For Thine is the Kingdom

-Has there been a better illustration in literature of ineffectuality leading to refuge in religion?
+Has there been a better illustration in literature of ineffectualness leading to refuge in religion?
 To be fair, the religious solution breaks down somewhat in this poem as well.
 But it's the world as a whole that comes to an ignominious end in the famous final lines of this poem.

-But if we need a poem that expresses these views "The Hollow Men" is a masterpiece at doing this in a way that anyone can read and grasp.
+But if we need a poem that expresses these views, "The Hollow Men" is a masterpiece at doing this in a way that anyone can read and grasp.

 — Eric